BTCC: Motorsport Photography Workshop 2026

 -

-2 x full days of personalised and bespoke photography tuition and coaching from a professional motorsport photographer.
+2 x full days of personalised and bespoke photography tuition and coaching from professional motorsport photographers - Mark Timms (Donington) and award-winning motorsport photographer Michal Pospisil (Thruxton).

 Admission Tickets.